c-sleuth/mdpp/examples/example.md

 ## importing markdown

 the following comment will be replaced with the contents of the spcified file.
-However, this allows for the parsing of markdown++ features
+However, this allows for the contents od the file to be pre-processed first

 <!-- #markdown "markdownpp_file.md" -->